-No User ReviewsWrite a review

 Power & Run Time

-With its dual-fuel technology, the powerful and versatile Pulsar PG15KVTWB provides an output of 120/240V.
-While gasoline-powered, it gives a running wattage of 12000W along with a peak wattage of 15000W.
-While propane-powered, it provides 11000 rated watts and 13500 starting watts.
+With its dual-fuel technology, the powerful and versatile Pulsar PG15KVTWBCO provides an output of 120/240V.
+While gasoline-powered, it gives a running wattage of 12,000W along with a peak wattage of 15,000W.
+While propane-powered, it provides 11,000 rated watts and 13,500 starting watts.

-With a noise rating of 77 dBA (less noisy than a shower), the generator features a convenient and easy-to-use electric starter (battery included).
+With a noise rating of 83 dBA (just slightly more noisy than garbage disposal), the generator features a convenient and easy-to-use electric starter (battery included).

-Regarding its running time, the PG15KVTWB, with a 10.6 gallons fuel capacity can operate for around 10 hours at 50% load with a full tank of gasoline (fuel consumption around 1.06 GPH).
-When using propane, it can run for around 3 hours (estimation based on a 20 lbs tank - propane consumption around 1.57 GPH).
+With a fuel capacity of 10.6 gallons, the PG15KVTWBCO can operate for around 9 hours at 50% load using gasoline (fuel consumption around 1.18 GPH), or for around 3 hours (estimation based on a 20 lbs tank - propane consumption around 1.57 GPH) using propane.

 The control panel features the upcoming 7 AC outlets:

-While this Pulsar generator is not RV Ready, its L5-30R receptacle can be used for a simple RV connection with an L5-30P to TT-30R adaptor.
-Besides, as the PG15KVTWB holds a twist-lock L14-30R receptacle, it is transfer switch ready: you'll easily be able to connect it to your breaker box to power your home during a power outage.
+This Pulsar generator features an L5-30R receptacle, enabling an easy RV connection via an L5-30P to TT-30R adaptor.
+However, it is still not quite RV ready.
+Besides, as it features a twist-lock L14-30R receptacle, the PG15KVTWBCO is transfer switch ready: in case of a power outage, you will be easily able to connect it to a breaker box and power your household.

 A built-in fuel gauge allows for a quick, easy and convenient check of the fuel level of the generator.